TylerK/spotter-ux-test/README.md

 # BeatSheet Exercise Starter

-This guide provides instructions on how to run the beatsheet client and API.
+This guide provides instructions on how to run the beat sheet client and API.

+## General notes about the client

+In the interest of brevity, I have intentionally left out areas that all combined are quite time consuming:

+- Mobile responsive design
+- Animations and related states
+- Form validation
+- Unit & E2E testing
+- Client side error reporting
+- Application security

+The client in it's current state is very happy-path oriented, with a focus on layout and ideation.

 ## System Requirements